godotengine/godot-docs/classes/class_editorscenepostimport.rst

  .. code-tab:: gdscript

-    tool # Needed so it runs in editor. extends EditorScenePostImport
+    @tool # Needed so it runs in editor. extends EditorScenePostImport
     # This sample changes all node names.
     # Called right after the scene is imported and gets the root node.